nathangeffen/ziggie/README.md

     },
 }

-# Make a list of outputs with the results
+""" Make a list of outputs with the results
-# which by default are printed out every 50 days and
-# at the beginning and end of the simulation.
+    which by default are stored every 50 days and at the beginning and end of the simulation.
-# Each entry in the results table is an updated model
+    Each entry in the results table is an updated model for a particular iteration (which corresponds to a day).
-# For a particular day.
+"""
 results = macro.simulate([simple])
 print("Final day's results")
 print(results[-1])